JakobKSvaneborg/gpaw/doc/summerschools/summerschool24/workflows/workflows.rst

  * Introductory tutorials to TaskBlaster
- * Write a workflow which defines a structure optimization task and phonon computation using the simple EMT force field
+ * Write a workflow which defines a structure optimization task followed by electronic ground-state and band structure computation using GPAW
  * Parametrize the workflow to comprise multiple materials
- * Adapt the workflow to run with GPAW, adding tasks for ground-state and electronic band structure
  * Submit multiple workers to execute the computational tasks at scale

 When actually using ASR, many tasks and workflows are already written.